goldentooth/bash/README.md

-# bash
+# GoldenTooth/Bash

-Bash scripts for interacting with GoldenTooth, my Pi Bramble/Cluster
+Bash scripts for interacting with [GoldenTooth, my Pi Bramble/Cluster](https://github.com/goldentooth/).

+It is probably most easily used with [`bpkg`](https://github.com/bpkg/bpkg).